bertolinimarco/aumyr-rpg-setting/docs/en/society/README.md

 #### Structure

-Each Custos is usually the owner of a piece of land or his own manor, donated to him by the population, received as a gift for his rank or earned through adventures and itinerant missions.
+Each member is usually the owner of a piece of land or his own manor, donated to him by the population, received as a gift for his rank or earned through adventures and itinerant missions.
 The majority of them spend their patrimony to build a library or to found a school of magic, all places suitable for the conservation and diffusion of the divine and arcane knowledge.
 Others prefer to be tutors in small villages or large cities.
 The title of Master is appreciated and well paid in every civilized outpost of Aumyr.

 #### Reputation